EXCLUSIVE-Boeing kept FAA in the dark on key 737 MAX design changes -U.S. IG report

 Crucially, that included the “incomplete understanding of the scope and potential safety impacts” of the changes Boeing made to the jet’s flight control system to give it more power and authority, the agency said.

 “Key FAA certification engineers and personnel responsible for approving the level of airline pilot training were unaware of the revision to (MCAS),” the report said.
-(Reporting by David Shepardson in Washington, Eric M. Johnson in Seattle, and Tracy Rucinski in Chicago; Additional reporting by Jamie Freed in Sydney; Editing by Chris Reese and Tom Brown)
+(Reporting by David Shepardson in Washington, Eric M. Johnson in Seattle, and Tracy Rucinski in Chicago; Additional reporting by Jamie Freed in Sydney; Editing by Tom Brown and Christopher Cushing)